 Basically, the new rules mean a residence nil rate band can now be used on top of your existing threshold to cover all, or some, of any residential property you own.
 This additional allowance is currently £100,000 per individual, but will gradually increase to £175,000 by April 2020.

 While this change aims to reduce the amount of families paying inheritance tax, not everyone will benefit.
 Here are a few reasons why:

-Only your direct descendants such as children or grandchildren will be eligible to benefit from this allowance.
-So if you’re planning on leaving your house to a family member such as a niece or nephew, unfortunately you won’t be entitled to use the new allowance.
+Only your direct descendants, such as children or grandchildren, will be eligible to benefit from this allowance.
+So if you’re planning on leaving your house to a close friend, niece or nephew, unfortunately you won’t be entitled to it.

-The new allowance can only be used for your main home
+It can only be used for your residential properties

 Your estate is much more than just your home

 Savings and investments, car, land, and even jewellery are all classed as forming part of your estate.
 The new rule will help some people, however many will still be affected due to the overall estate being much more than the threshold.

 Unsure if you’re liable?

 If you aren’t sure about the rules, we can help you.

 By speaking to us now, we could make a huge difference to your family’s future.